Broulf/pythonexercises/README.md

 # pythonexercises
-Python Exercise Source Code from the book: Introduction to Programming Using Python, all source is created by me, Broulf.
+Python Exercise Source Code from the book: _Introduction to Programming Using Python_, all source is created by me, Broulf.

-These are practice assignments for CMPS 150 at The University of Louisiana at Lafayette
+These are practice assignments for CMPS 150 at _The University of Louisiana at Lafayette_